copify/copify-wordpress/readme.txt

 3. Select "Auto-publish" and we'll publish your blog posts automatically with an image!

 == Changelog ==

+= 1.2.3 =
+* When moving a post to drafts, the "Featured Image" if available

 = 1.2.2 =
 * Add application/json header in responses